Josephine Mylan

 Research interests

-My research engages with questions of how societies can transition to less resource intensive ways of meeting our needs, with interests in:
+My research engages with questions of how societies can transition to less resource intensive ways of meeting people's needs, with interests in:

 • Sustainable consumption and production